gabrielsanchez/curriculum-ds/src/04-data-visualization/plotly.md

 ## Conclusion

 In this lesson, you learned how to create interactive visualizations using Plotly.
 You explored how to create scatter plots, line charts, and grouped bar charts, and how to customize them with titles, labels, legends, colors, and annotations.
-Plotly's interactive features make it a powerful tool for data exploration and presentation, allowing you to create engaging and user-friendly visualizations.
+Plotly offers a [wide range of chart types](https://plotly.com/python/basic-charts/), and you’ll have the opportunity to explore more of them in upcoming lessons as part of this program.
+For now, feel free to check out [Plotly’s documentation](https://plotly.com/python/basic-charts/) to discover its diverse graphical capabilities.

 ## Practice